jpillora/chisel/README.md

 * Better, faster tests
 * Expose a stats page for proxy throughput
 * Treat client stdin/stdout as a socket
+* Allow clients to act as an indirect tunnel endpoint for other clients

 #### MIT License